rafaellcoellho/lucas-puzzle/README.md

-# Missionaries and Cannibals problem
+# Lucas problem

-This program solves the lucas's puzzle.
+This program solves the lucas puzzle.
 This is part of an exercise from computational intelligence class.

 Puzzle: